Wonderland of the Americas

 Wonderland of the Americas, formerly known as Crossroads Mall, is a 565,718-square-foot regional shopping mall located in Balcones Heights, Texas, a suburb of San Antonio.
-The mall is currently anchored by Super Target, Burlington Coat Factory, Hobby Lobby, and Ross.
-Excluding the four anchors, there are 45 tenants in the mall, including shops, restaurants, and offices.
+The mall is currently anchored by Super Target, Burlington Coat Factory, Hobby Lobby, Ross, WSS, and Five Below.
+Excluding the six anchors, there are 45 tenants in the mall, including shops, restaurants, and offices.